detronetdip/python-cli-todo-program/README.md

 ```bash
 git clone https://github.com/dazal-32/python-cli-todo-program.git
 ```
-if you are a linux or mac user type
+Then if you are a linux or mac user type
 ```bash
 ./todo_cli.sh
 ```